WMD-group/MacroDensity/README.md

 A full tutorial of the methods applie in the paper is available here: http://people.bath.ac.uk/chh34/

-The lines which need to be edited for this are:
+The lines which need to be edited for this are below.
+Note the LOCPOT.MiL file is just a regular LOCPOT file; LOCPOT.MiL is just what I happend to rename it to.
 ```
 input_file = 'LOCPOT.MiL'
 cube_size = [2,2,2]    # This size is in units of mesh points